All aboard for a unified transit brand

-So we traveled down parallel paths to create two brands that would need to stand alone through different timelines, stakeholders and approval processes but, at the end of the day, would need to stand together with a strong and united message.
+So we traveled down parallel paths to create two brands that would need to stand alone through different timelines, stakeholders and approval processes but, at the end of the day, would need to work together with a strong and united message.

 In the end, we demonstrated that even the simplest identities can exude huge personalities.
 The icon seems universal but has a wink of personality and is adaptable to multiple applications.